Harvard University

 Helen H. Glaser Senior Paper Conservator Debora D. Mayer: “It was a learning experience for all of us.”

-With learning there was joy, too.
+Through learning there was joy, as well.
 “We’re happy to work on anything” from Le Corbusier’s only North American building, said Sokolowski.
 “It’s an opportunity not many folks get.”

 The six prints, along with the etching, are back at the Carpenter Center, their natural home at Harvard.
 “In relationship to the building, they’re quite wonderful,” said Edward Lloyd, the center’s exhibitions manager.
 “There’s no better way to show them than in this building.”

-Where the six prints and the one etching proof will be on display is still a matter of discussion, he said.
+Where the work will be displayed is still a matter of discussion, he said.
 “Now that we’ve had them conserved, we don’t want to damage them.”
-They may hang for a few weeks at a time in the administrative offices, in a precisely calculated rotation to protect them from the sun-intense, east-facing windows.
+They may hang for a few weeks at a time in the administrative offices, in a precisely calculated rotation to protect them from the east-facing windows.

-Or they may go on display in B-04, a classroom sometimes used for public lectures.
-If so, they will be next door to the only other Le Corbusier artwork in the building: a large-scale tapestry hanging in the Lecture Room, which is now a theater for Harvard Film Archive screenings.
+Or they may go on display in B-04, a classroom sometimes used for public lectures, in which case they would be next door to the only other Le Corbusier artwork in the building: a large-scale tapestry hanging in the Lecture Room, which is now a theater for Harvard Film Archive screenings.

-The building represents Le Corbusier’s genius on a monumental scale — and the etchings his brilliance at smaller things.
+The building represents Le Corbusier’s genius on a monumental scale — and the lithographs his brilliance at smaller things.
 Together, said Lloyd, “it’s a matching aesthetic.”